 Most learners complete UND’s online electrical engineering degree in 4–5 years.
 Coursework in subjects including embedded systems, circuit analysis, and computer–aided measurement and control provide students with advanced knowledge and skills in electrical engineering.
 The program offers specializations in computer science, aerospace engineering, or biomedical engineering as well.

 The 125–credit hour curriculum prepares students to design and conduct experiments, analyze data, and apply critical thinking skills to issues in the electrical engineering industry.
 Students also develop electrical engineering products, processes, and competencies while exploring real–world organizational and budgetary constraints.

-UND is regionally accredited by the Higher Learning Commission.
-The online bachelor's degree in electrical engineering holds accreditation through Accreditation Board for Engineering and Technology ABET.
+University of North Dakota is regionally accredited by the Higher Learning Commission (HLC).
+The online bachelor’s degree in electrical engineering holds accreditation through Accreditation Board for Engineering and Technology ABET.

 4. Arizona State University – Tempe

 Founded as the Territorial Normal School in 1883, Arizona State University was the first institution of higher education in Arizona.
 Based in Tempe, Arizona, ASU took its current moniker in 1958.
 ASU’s engineering school was created three years later.

 Named for the noted ASU alumnus and benefactor, the Ira A. Fulton Schools of Engineering offer a 120–credit hour undergraduate degree in electrical engineering online.
 Learners gain competencies applicable to careers in energy production and distribution, electronic instrumentation, and electrical engineering management.
 Students can transfer up to 64 community college credit hours into the program before completing 45 upper–division credit hours.